A Tale of Two Cities (Lost): Casting

-"A Tale of Two Cities" was the first episode to introduce the character of Juliet.
+"A Tale of Two Cities" was the first episode to feature the character of Juliet.
 The actress who plays her, Elizabeth Mitchell, was cast in late July 2006 as a new series regular, who was meant to be a possible love interest for Jack.
 Mitchell has commented her first or second day of shooting was the opening sequence, when the Others watched Oceanic 815 fall out of the sky.
 When she first met actor Matthew Fox they briefly introduced themselves, but most of their initial conversation was in regard to the script and their characters.
 Mitchell found this helpful while shooting the premiere's scenes, since then they knew the other as their characters, and not as Matthew and Elizabeth.
 The scene in which Jack yells at Juliet, and she responds "No Jack, I think you're stubborn", was used as her audition scene.
-One of the Others, Amelia, was played by the elderly Julie Adams, who was the protagonist in Creature from the Black Lagoon.
+One of the Others, Amelia, was played by Julie Adams, who was the protagonist in Creature from the Black Lagoon.

 Previous guest actors William Mapother, Julie Bowen, M. C. Gainey, Brett Cullen, and John Terry made brief appearances in the episode.
-The premiere marked the first appearances of recurring guest actors Blake Bashoff and Stephen Semel.
+The premiere marked the first appearances of recurring guest actor Blake Bashoff.
 In addition to Mitchell's new billing, only four other characters of star billing appeared in the episode: Michael Emerson, depicting Ben Linus, was promoted to a main character for the third season; the other three were Matthew Fox playing Jack Shephard, Evangeline Lilly as Kate Austen and Josh Holloway as Sawyer.
 Henry Ian Cusick was also promoted to a main character as Desmond Hume, along with new characters Nikki and Paulo, played by Kiele Sanchez and Rodrigo Santoro respectively.
 Malcolm David Kelley (Walt Lloyd), Harold Perrineau (Michael Dawson), Michelle Rodriguez (Ana Lucia Cortez), and Cynthia Watros (Libby) were no longer credited as main characters after each of their characters were written out at the end of the previous season.